 Paris is a large city and businesses are very active in the community there.
 You will have no problem finding networking events and showcases to attend where you can make contacts.
 Here are some of the bigger companies that have a lot of networking events for professionals.

-Resumés, or CVs, as they are called in French and outside of the U.S. basically, are a bit different in France.
-In terms of length, for senior positions they shouldn’t be longer than 2 or 3 pages, and for anything else, no more than one page.
+Resumés, or CVs, as they are called outside of the US, are a bit different in France.
+In terms of length, for senior positions, they shouldn’t be longer than two or three pages, and for anything else, no more than one page.
 You can use an online design tool to create a sleek layout, or try out a resume builder such as Resume.io to make CV-writing simple.

 Some companies might require you to handwrite your cover letter in ink on good quality paper.
-This is because many French companies will look at your handwriting to analyze your personality.
+This is so they can look at your handwriting to analyze your personality.

 Once you get to the interview stage, you should know that French companies in Paris often will make you go through up to four separate interviews.
 For each one, prepare yourself by researching the company and job so you have a few questions to ask the interviewers at the end.
 Your personality will be analyzed along with your skills, and you might be asked to handwrite something.

 Dress is very formal, and the tone of the interview will be as well.
 Small talk and joking will not happen, and try to refrain from it as it will be seen as unprofessional rather than friendly.
 Use monsieur and madam to address the interviewer, and use the formal vous rather than tu no matter what age they are.
 You should greet them by shaking hands.
 Wait to sit until after you are invited to do so, and be ready for questions regarding your marital status and other personal things such as whether you want to have children any time soon.